myc1230/Michelle-s-Viz-Portfolio/PlasticWaste.md

 Given my intended audience is everyone, and based on feedback from my interviewees, I decided to offer different call to actions.
 - For people who know nothing, they can start with the small daily actions.
 - For people who already do small daily actions, they could do the smaller actions that have a big impact, like advocating for more green producers or signing a petition.
-- For everyone who want to learn more, I provided additions resources.
+- For everyone who want to learn more, I provided additional resources.

 ### Outcome and Lessons Learned
-I enjoyed the story creation process and trying out new tools.
+I enjoyed the entire story creation process, from wireframing to the final design, and trying out new tools.
 I learned tableau wasn't as easy to use as I hoped and there is so much to learn about it!
 I learned what I can easily picture in my head or draw out takes much longer to recreate digitially.
 I learned the importance of creating a wireframe and getting user feedbacks.
-The wireframe ensured I know the story I wanted to tell.
+The wireframe ensured I knew the story I wanted to tell.
 The user feedbacks was critical in helping me verify my story was clear and projecting the right message.

 ## Final Story
 Now, to end the suspence...